sudara/alonetone/README.markdown

 [alonetone](http://alonetone.com) is a growing independent music platform, providing free services for musicians wanting to host and distribute their music in a non-commercial easy-to-use environment.

-alonetone was launched in January 2008 and as of June 2009 hosts over 8000 songs from 800 musicians and has delivered over 500,000 mp3s to real listeners.
+alonetone was launched in January 2008.
+As of September 2011 it hosts over 30,000 songs from 2500 musicians and has delivered over 2 million mp3s to real listeners.

-## alonetone is always looking for more development love

-Have ruby and/or javascript skills?
-Help us build the best music platform, period.
+## Give us some dev love

-Warm the hearts of musicians world wide by working on an app that provides musicians with a home, a connection to each other, to their listeners, and to a source of inspiration.
+Warm the hearts of musicians worldwide by working the *only* open-source rails app that provides musicians with a free home, a connection to each other, to their listeners, and to a source of inspiration.

-Or get jiggy with our build-to-order API and do something crazy and exciting.

 ### Bug reporting

-We use [lighthouse](http://alonetone.lighthouseapp.com) to submit bugs and keep track of our work.
+We use [Github Issues](http://github.com/sudara/alonetone/issues) to submit bugs and keep track of our work.

-### The goal?
+### Our goal?

-To create and run the best online home a musician could want to have, providing them with the tools they need to reach their listeners and network with other artists, without the umbrella of a corporation.
+To create and run the best online home a musician could want to have, providing them with the tools they need to reach their listeners and network with other artists, without the stank of commercialism or startup flava.
+Yup, we're half hippie communists.

 How do we reach this goal?